Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Other Customisations.md

 ```

 ## Custom Root path
 Host the interface under a sub-path with the `SYSTEM_ROOTURIPATH` environment variable.
-Stirling PDF binds this to the underlying Spring property `server.servlet.context-path`, so it is the value to set on every Docker image (the bundled health checks read it too).
 This is for changing websites like stirlingtools.com to instead host the interface at stirlingtools.com/demo:
 ```bash
 SYSTEM_ROOTURIPATH=/demo